Rock Ferry: History

 There are references to a ferry as early as 1357.
 Ferry services were extended at the start of the 19th century, with steam ferries providing a faster, cheaper and more reliable service than had previously been allowed.
 By 1800 there was already an inn known as the Rock Ferry House, which was reputed to have been used by William IV as Duke of Clarence, hence the use of the term "Royal" for establishments such as the Royal Rock Hotel (the original inn, much enlarged in 1836) and the Royal Rock Beagles, set up in 1845.
 From the 1560s onwards Derby House, an occasional seat of the Minshull family, covered most of the grounds covered by present-day Rock Ferry.
 It was enlarged in 1834 to a design by Decimus Burton, who also laid out the first plans for the development of Rock Ferry.
 Thomas Oakshott, Mayor of Liverpool, lived there in the 19th century.
 The house, located on Rock Lane West close to the New Chester Road, was demolished in the 1930s.

 In 1836 the Royal Rock Hotel was extended and a bath house was built.
 In the following years the area received an influx of luxurious villa housing, the villas of Rock Park and many other large houses around the Old Chester Road making Rock Ferry one of the most desirable addresses in the North West.
-In the later part of the 19th century, Rock Ferry expanded due to the need to house the increasing population of workers, especially at Birkenhead's Cammell Laird shipyard.
-By 1901, the population stood at 2,971.
+Subsequently, even more substantial mansions were built for prosperous manufacturers, shipowners and merchants working in Liverpool, among which The Grange, The Manor House, Ravenswood, Saxonhurst, Thorncote, The Hursts, Westgarth, Larchwood and Stoneleigh.
+In the later part of the 19th century, Rock Ferry expanded due to the need to house the increasing population of workers, especially at Birkenhead's Cammell Laird shipyard, with more modest housing built as infill.

+Rock Ferry was historically part of the parish of Bebington.
+It was incorporated into the municipal borough of Birkenhead in 1877.
+The Local Government Act 1894 said that parishes could no longer straddle borough boundaries, and so the part of Bebington parish within Birkenhead borough became a separate civil parish called Rock Ferry.
+The parish was short-lived, being abolished on 31 March 1898 when all the parishes within the borough of Birkenhead were united into a single parish.